b4rt00/cheat_sheets/nvision.md

 5. Make a full backup using the `DBBackup` tool.
     - launch the tools from `C:\Program Files (x86)\Axence\nVision\Backups`
     - point it to `C:\Program Files (x86)\Axence\nVision\Database\AtlasPG`
-    - The backup file will be stored in the `Backups` directory.
+    - the backup file will be stored in the `Backups` directory.
 6. Stop the following services:
     - `Axence nVision`
     - `Axence nVision Helper`